This step-by-step article describes how to schedule a program to automatically start at a pre-determined interval.

 Type the user name and password.
-Make sure that the user name is in the domain\user format domain\user where domain is your NetBIOS domain name and user is the user account you want to schedule the task under.
+Make sure that the user name is in the domain\user format, where domain is your NetBIOS domain name, and user is the user account you want to schedule the task under.
 Click Next.

-Click Finish to schedule the task, and then verify that the task appears in the Scheduled Tasks window.
+Click Finish to schedule the task, and then verify that the task appears in the Scheduled Tasks box.

 You can also schedule tasks by using the AT command.
 Both methods can be used to automatically schedule tasks.
 However, neither program is aware of the list of the other's list of scheduled programs.
 For example, if you schedule a batch file to run every day at midnight in the Scheduled Task Wizard and also with the AT command, the command runs twice.

-The Schedule Task Wizard does not verify the password you type for the user account that the process will run as.
+The Scheduled Task Wizard does not verify the password you type for the user account that the process will run as.
 Make sure that you type the correct password.